skrodal/techsmith-relay-register-client/README.md

 **NOTE: Created to suit higher education in Norway; makes use of Dataporten (UNINETT) for client/user (O)Authentication.**

 This Client facilitates self-service account registration with TechSmith Relay (Self-Hosted instance).
-It requires access to the techsmith-relay-register-api to be of any use (also configured with Dataporten).
+It requires access to the techsmith-relay-register-api to be of any use (also configured with Dataporten) — it is the API that talks to the various service endpoints.

 ## Installation